Kevin Plank

 Kevin Audette Plank (born August 13, 1972) is an American billionaire businessman and philanthropist.
 Plank is the founder and executive chairman of Under Armour, a manufacturer of sportswear, footwear and accessories, based in Baltimore, Maryland.
-He was CEO from its founding until 2020 and returned as CEO in April 2024.
-As of April 2023, his net worth was estimated at US$1.1 billion.
+He was CEO from its founding in 1996 until 2020 and returned as CEO in April 2024.
+As of April 2026, his net worth was estimated at US$1.1 billion.

 Early life

-Plank, a Roman Catholic, grew up in Kensington, Maryland, a suburb outside of Washington D.C., the youngest of five brothers born to William and Jayne (née Harper) Plank.
+Plank, a Roman Catholic, grew up in Kensington, Maryland, a suburb outside of Washington D.C., and was the youngest of five brothers born to William and Jayne (née Harper) Plank.
 His father was a prominent Maryland land developer.
 His mother is a former mayor of Kensington, who went on to direct the Office of Legislative and Intergovernmental Affairs at the United States Department of State under President Ronald Reagan.

 Plank grew up playing youth football with the Maplewood Sports Association; a Maplewood team has appeared in Under Armour commercials.
 He left the Georgetown Preparatory School, a prestigious Catholic school, due to poor academic performance and behavioral issues, then went on to graduate from another Catholic school, St. John's College High School, in 1990.
 Afterward, he played football at Fork Union Military Academy for a year, trying to get the attention of NCAA Division I schools.
 He was not recruited by the top-tier collegiate football programs.

 However, he went to University of Maryland, College Park and walked onto the team there.
 He graduated in 1996 with a bachelor's degree in business administration.

 His roommate at Maryland was football player and professional wrestler Darren Drozdov.
 Following a 1999 in-ring accident which left Drozdov quadriplegic, Plank personally financed his customized wheelchair.